 Behavioral skills the key traits for a BA and the best way to hone these skills is to practice them extensively.

 - Training & Certification- the crucial key to success

 BA certification & training improves the skill and business knowledge of a professional.
 Business analysis certifications broaden your perspective of the BA techniques and approaches.
 Certifications can improve overall performance, remove uncertainty, and widen market opportunities.

 For those who are making a foray into the business analysis domain, ECBA certification from IIBA is a good choice.
 ECBA not only gives a rock-solid foundation for getting into the BA profession but also helps with global certification.
 The ECBA certification does not call for any eligibility criteria in terms of education and covers aspects related to requirements elicitation, requirements analysis, and management, stakeholder management, techniques used by BAs, etc.

 At the time of implementation, there are numerous valuable tasks that the business analyst needs to carry out.
-These tasks help in making the project successful and ensures that the business objectives are achieved.
-Most of the prioritization and work arounds are worked out in this phase.
+These tasks help in making the project successful and ensure that the business objectives are achieved.
+Most of the prioritization and workarounds are worked out in this phase.